MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 - BSP project :ref:`build script <bsp_connection_build_script>` file (``build.bat`` or ``build.sh``).

-Once the MicroEJ Application file (``microejapp.o``) is built, the files are then copied to these locations and the ``build.bat`` or ``build.sh`` file is executed to produce the final executable file (``application.out``).
+Once the MicroEJ Application file (``microejapp.o``) is built, the files are then copied to these locations and the ``build.bat`` or ``build.sh`` file is executed to produce the Executable (``application.out``).

 .. note::

-   The final build stage to produce the executable file can be done outside of the SDK, and thus the BSP connection configuration is optional.
+   The final build stage to produce the Executable can be done outside of the SDK, and thus the BSP connection configuration is optional.

    BSP connection configuration is only required in the following cases:

-   - Use the SDK to produce the final executable file of a Mono-Sandbox Executable (recommended).
+   - Use the SDK to produce the Executable of a Mono-Sandbox Application (recommended).
    - Use the SDK to run a :ref:`MicroEJ Test Suite <platform_testsuite>` on device.
-   - Build a Multi-Sandbox Executable.
+   - Build a the Executable of a Multi-Sandbox Application.

 .. _bsp_connection_cases: